PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-I recommend installing the Vulkan SDK on both Windows and Linux anyway, since it includes the Loader, and others interesting tools, already compiled (included the **vkcube** program test).
+The Vulkan SDK includes the header files, the Loader, and others interesting tools to validate and compile the shader code.
+I recommend installing the Vulkan SDK on both Windows and Linux anyway, since it includes the binaries already compiled (included the **vkcube** program test).

 <br>